MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/type-mismatch-in-join-expressionerror-3615.md

 **Applies to:** Access 2013 | Access 2016

 A JOIN expression is attempting to join two tables on fields of incompatible data types.
-For example, you will get this error if you attempt to join a Memo field with a Text field.
+For example, you'll get this error if you attempt to join a Memo field with a Text field.

 ## See also